dokaleo/dokaleo.github.com/index.md

 ## To-Do

-This theme is still unfinished.
+This theme is still finished.
 If you'd like to be added as a contributor, [please fork](http://github.com/plusjade/jekyll-bootstrap)!
 We need to clean up the themes, make theme usage guides with theme-specific markup examples.